CyPhAi-Project/pricely/docker/HSCC2025-repeatability.md

 + `cegus-valid_regions.png` plots the final triangulation as shown in Fig.3 (*Right*).
 + `diameters.png` plots the diameters of simplices in the triangulation in descending order.

+To run the experiment for other benchmarks, import another benchmark under the `examples` folder as a Python module.

-**NOTE:** Plotting the triangulation and phase portrait is supported for 2D dynamical systems.
+**NOTE:** Plotting the triangulation and phase portrait is supported for only 2D dynamical systems.

+## System Requirements

+We have tested our docker image on the following combinations of platforms:

++ Docker Desktop 4.37.1 for Windows and Ubuntu 20.04 through Windows Subsystem for Linux
++ Docker 24.0.7 and Ubuntu 22.04
++ Docker Desktop 4.37.2 (179585) for Mac with Docker Engine 27.4.0